makersacademy/chitter-challenge/README.md

 ```

 ### Current Issues
+- Very simple CSS
+- Characters like ' or , crash my table peeps this is probably to do with the fact it is set to VARCHAR
+- Didn't complete flash notice for logging out and giving duplicate email and user names
 - Still a bit messy in relation to routes
-- Very simple CSS
 - I wanted to get the timestamp to show without microseconds and couldn't find a way to do it
-- Characters like ' or , crash my table peeps this is probably to do with the fact it is set to VARCHAR

 Notes on functionality:
 ------

-* You don't have to be logged in to see the peeps. - WORKING
 * User sign up to chitter with their email, password, name and a username (e.g. sean@makersacademy.com, Password1234, Sean Edwards, sedwards). - WORKING
 * The username and email are unique. - WORKING
 * Peeps have the name of the user and their user handle. - WORKING
-* Your README should indicate the technologies used, and give instructions on how to install and run the tests.
+* Your README should indicate the technologies used, and give instructions on how to install and run the tests. - Completed